BriandFolkers/BriandFolkers.github.io/README.md

 # Brian Folkers - Data Science & Analytics
-I'm an undergraduate at UT Austin studying government and statistical modeling.
+I'm an undergraduate at UT Austin studying for a BA in Government with a minor in Applied Statistical Modeling.
 I originally started to learn statistics and data science to help with academic research.
-More recently, I've become intrested in how data science can be used in public policy and social impact.
-I'm using this site to keep track of my data science projects.
+More recently, I've become interested in how data science can be used in public policy and social impact.
+Most of my experience is with data analytics, but I'd like to expand into other areas like machine learning and data science blogging.
+If you're interested in working together on anything, please feel free to contact me.

 Read my CV [here](https://drive.google.com/file/d/1PDZKe4IQCpqUa8njlCbieDP0ZWr1SY23/view?usp=sharing)